 With the SDK package on NPM, you get the SplitIO namespace, which contains useful types and interfaces for you to use.

-Feel free to dive into the declaration files if IntelliSense is not enough!
+Feel free to dive into the declaration files if IntelliSense is not enough.

-We recommend keeping only one instance of the client at all times (singleton pattern) and reusing it throughout your application.
+We recommend instantiating the Split factory once as a singleton and reusing it throughout your application.

 Using the SDK